North Harbour (National Provincial Championship)

 North Harbour are a New Zealand professional rugby union team based in Albany, New Zealand.
 Established in 1985, they play in the National Provincial Championship.
 They play their home games at North Harbour Stadium in Albany.
 The team is affiliated with the Blues Super Rugby franchise and represents the area north of Auckland.
-Their home playing colours are white black and maroon.
+Their home playing colours are white black and cardinal.

 Current squad

-The North Harbour squad for the 2022 Bunnings NPC is:
+The North Harbour squad for the 2025 Bunnings NPC is:

 Honours

 North Harbour have never been overall Champions.
 Their full list of honours, though, include: